Rugeley power stations: History

 Construction of the A station started in 1956.
 The station's generating sets were commissioned between 1961 and 1962.
 The station was the first joint venture between the Central Electricity Generating Board (CEGB) and the National Coal Board (NCB).
 The station took coal directly from the neighbouring Lea Hall Colliery by conveyor belt.
 This was the first such arrangement in Britain.
 The colliery was put into production some 6 months before the first generating unit was commissioned in the power station.
+The station was originally planned to use 4 x 60MW turbo alternators but was amended initially to 2 x 120MW sets in 1956 as that size had significant economic benefits over a 60MW unit.
 The station was officially opened on 1 October 1963 by Lord Robens of Woldingham and Sir Christopher Hinton.

 The first of the five cooling towers to be completed at Rugeley in 1960 was the world's first large dry cooling tower and the first large scale experiment with a design aimed at eliminating water loss.
 The dry tower was commissioned in 1962 but its capital and operating costs were considerably higher than a conventional wet tower.
 No further dry towers were constructed in the UK.
 On occasions this tower was used by the RAF for parachute development.
 Rugeley A was also the first power station in Britain to be controlled entirely from a central control room.
 The total cost of building it was £30 million.